 As with all our most recent reviews, we’ve summarised our thoughts in video format below.
 You’ll also find a bullet point list of our main findings and a series of sample images.
 Enjoy!

 Ethics statement: We purchased the FE 50mm f/1.8 to test on our Sony A7r II.
 We were not asked to write anything about the lens nor were we provided with any other compensation of any kind.
 Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
+If you buy something after clicking the link, we will receive a small commission.
 Don’t worry – prices remain the same for you.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 - Mount: Sony E-mount